jamogriff/gruv-poole/README.md

 - implements the retro groove color palette from the Vim [Gruvbox theme](https://github.com/morhetz/gruvbox)
 - complies with the [WCAG 2.2 AA accessibility standard](https://www.wcag.com/resource/what-is-wcag)
 - adds dedicated [open source typefaces](#licenses)
-- adds a responsive two-column [home layout](#home-page-content) with default, overridable main content
+- adds a responsive two-column [home layout](#home-page-content) with overridable main content and social links
 - adds ability to add a few [nav items](#masthead-navigation) to masthead
 - trims plugin fat and refactors stylesheets to be more focused

-That being said, [@mdo's philosophy](https://github.com/mdo) of the original theme remains the same:
+Gruv Poole still aims to adhere to [@mdo's philosophy](https://github.com/mdo) of the original theme:
 > [To] provide a clear and concise foundational setup for any Jekyll site.
 It does so by furnishing a full vanilla Jekyll install with example layouts, pages, posts, and styles.

+eave questions or suggestions?
+Feel free to [open an issue on GitHub](https://github.com/jamogriff/gruv-poole/issues/new).

 ## Contents